It’s almost tulip time in the Netherlands.

 GOOD TO KNOW:

-For one Saturday and one Zaterdag only, you can find the famous Bloemencorso Bollenstreek as it rolls along a 40-kilometer route through all the small towns between Noordwijk and Haarlem.
+For one Saturday and one Zaterdag only, you can find the famous Bloemencorso Bollenstreek as it rolls along a 42-kilometer route through all the small towns between Noordwijk and Haarlem.
+This year the parade will roll on the 22nd of April 2023.
 Featured are around 20 large-scale motorized floats covered with flowers.
-It reminds me of the Rose Parade in my Portland, Oregon or the Tournament of Roses in Pasadena, California, on a slightly smaller scale.
+It reminds me of the Rose Parade in my Portland, Oregon, or the Tournament of Roses in Pasadena, California, on a slightly smaller scale.
 The Bloemencorso intersperses the floats with entertainment from live bands and local personalities.
 If only we knew what they were saying.
 I speak a little Danish, not Dutch – remember?
 Check the website for estimated arrival times along the route.
 Park nearby and join the tourists and the locals, you can’t help but be charmed and love the flower parade.

 GOOD TO KNOW:

-40 km course around Bollenstreek region between Noordwijk and Haarlem
+Follow the floral floats along a 42 km course around the Bollenstreek region between Noordwijk and Haarlem

 See specific route details and projected times here.